kristofferzaar/mywalley-frontend-challenge/IMPROVEMENTS.md

 # IMPROVEMENTS

+## Testing

+- Component tests currently cover `TransactionListItem` and the utility layer.
+A production app would expand this with more integration tests, not only testing components, but entire parts of of features
+- E2E tests - I would consider adding e2e tests to ensure our user flows stays intact between iterations

 ## Language & locale

-- Proper localization of messages using formatjs, react-i18next or similar
+- Proper localization of messages using formatjs, react-i18next or similar - now all messages are hard coded in english

 ## Needs attention list